FAQ

 Rotational schedule pilot project

-Police officers working on the rotational schedule work for 14 consecutive days, followed by 14 days off.
+Police officers working on the rotational schedule work 11 hours daily for 14 consecutive days, followed by 14 days off.
 The NPS pays for round-trip airfare between Nunavik and Montreal at the beginning and end of each rotation period.

 Rotational schedule positions are offered to employees by seniority.